 At Daniel Boulud’s Dinex Group, A.J. worked nearly every station starting with garde manger and rotisserie.
 After just a year she moved into the catering department.
 Her remarkable organizational skills did not go unnoticed when the recipe editor left.
 A.J. took on additional responsibilities of testing recipes; ordering and planning food and equipment for off-site events; cooking at wine and food festivals; working on the recipes for Daniel’s cookbooks; and writing plans for staff training.
 Eventually, she rose up the ranks to Culinary Manager for the entire Dinex Group.

 After seven years with Daniel, A.J. received an offer to be the culinary director at sommelier Laura Maniec’s Corkbuzz Wine Studio.
-In 2015, A.J. moved to Virginia and took a position as a Culinary Specialist at the Culinary Research and Education Academy (CREA) in Alexandria, VA.
+In 2015, A.J. moved to Virginia and took a position as a executive chef at the Culinary Research and Education Academy (CREA) in Alexandria, VA.
 Founded by scientist and sous-vide pioneer Dr. Bruno Goussault in Paris in 1991, CREA has trained many of the top chefs on the application of sous-vide cooking including Thomas Keller, Daniel Boulud, the late Charlie Trotter, and Mark Miller.
 In fact, almost every Michelin Guide three-star chef has received personal sous-vide training from Dr. Goussault.

 A.J.’s career has taken her from the world of fine dining to creating dishes for wine pairing to culinary education.
 Now she can pass on the lessons she learned at the CIA and the experience she’s gained along the way to inquisitive chefs eager to learn the technique of sous vide.
 It would seem that she has found her game, and is winning with grace.